 Laura believes that the behaviour and training industry should be regulated just as veterinary nursing and other medical and counselling professions are.
 Currently, it is not a legal requirement to subscribe to a professional organisation or follow any sort of code of conduct.
 However, Laura is affiliated with the organisations below, supporting industry regulation.

 - Animal Behaviour & Training Council (ABTC) Registered Practitioner

 - Full member Association Pet Dog Trainers (01184)

-This means that she has undertaken a written and practical exam illustrating that she possess the skills and knowledge required to apply training techniques based on up to date, researched, methods, whilst being empathic and considerate of the animal’s emotional state.
+This means that Laura has undertaken a written and practical exam illustrating that she possess the skills and knowledge required to apply training techniques based on up to date, researched, methods, whilst being empatheic and considerate of the animal’s emotional state.

 - Full member The Canine Training and Behaviour Society